jaredLunde/stellar-apps/packages/serverless-plugins/serverless-certificate-manager/README.md

 # @stellar-apps/serverless-certificate-manager
-An ACM certificate manager for API Gateway Lambda functions with custom domain names.
+An ACM certificate manager which allows for certificate re-use and re-issuing outside the scope of CloudFormation, while still acting in coalition with it.
 This plugin will automatically create your ACM certificates before your first deployment and wait for them to become valid before continuing your deployment.
+You can inject the resulting ARNs elsewhere in your config, i.e. a CloudFront distribution.
 It will not run when individual functions are deployed.

 ## Installation
 `yarn add --dev @stellar-apps/serverless-certificate-manager`